Southeast

 Creole Queen Riverboat Cruise

-Chugging up and down the Mississippi River, the 880-passenger paddlewheeler enchants both those on board along with those up and down the riverbanks.
-With its guided commentary, passengers will learn more about the history of New Orleans along with its main thoroughfare, the Mississippi River.
+Chugging up and down the Mississippi River, the 880-passenger paddle wheeler enchants both those on board and those on the riverbanks.
+With its guided commentary, passengers will learn more about the history of New Orleans and its main thoroughfare, the Mississippi River.
 It is one of the top things to do in the French Quarter.

-Additional riverboat cruises available, like the evening Jazz Cruise with a dinner and there are seasonal river cruises throughout the year.
+Additional riverboat cruises are available, like the evening Jazz Cruise with a dinner, and there are seasonal river cruises throughout the year.

 My Riverboat Cruise